Headed to New York for New Years this year? Check out these tips to help you save money and time on your trip.

 - Waiting for a taxi can be stressful (we waited in the cold for 45 minutes)

-Money Saving Tip: Uber is expensive when demand is up (you know this).
-Imagine the demand in NYC on NYE… if you need a taxi, call a regular cab, they will most likely have a cheaper price.
+Pro-tip: Uber is expensive when demand is up and demand is probably the highest on New Years Eve in New York... if you need a taxi, call a regular cab, they will most likely have a cheaper price.

 Don’t waste time looking for places to eat.